-The revival qualities may be debatable in real-life, but the sweet pink delicacy is easy to make and a visual delight for tired eyes.
-In this article, we’ll teach you how to make these pretty pink cherry blossom rice cakes at home based on time-tested traditional recipes.
+Although the revival qualities may be debatable in real life, the sweet pink delicacy is easy to make and a visual delight for tired eyes.
+Our simple recipe will teach you how to make these pretty pink cherry blossom rice cakes at home.

 Jump to: